Rosacea Safety Notice

 6. CeraVe PM Facial Moisturizing Lotion -- Best for Night

-If the CeraVe tub cream is too heavy for you -- particularly in summer or for oily rosacea skin -- CeraVe PM is the same ceramide complex in a much lighter vehicle with added niacinamide.
-The niacinamide (~4%) is the active ingredient with the most evidence for reducing rosacea flushing and transepidermal water loss simultaneously.
-Applied nightly, it compounds over weeks.
+If the CeraVe tub cream is too heavy for you -- particularly in summer or for oily rosacea-prone skin -- CeraVe PM offers ceramides in a much lighter vehicle with added niacinamide.
+Niacinamide can support a calmer-looking routine for some people, but it can also bother others, so patch testing matters.

-"PM" in the name is marketing -- the formula is safe for morning use too -- but without SPF, it's best paired with a dedicated mineral sunscreen during the day.
+"PM" in the name is marketing -- the formula can be used in a morning routine too -- but without SPF, it's best paired with a dedicated mineral sunscreen during the day.

 7. Neutrogena Hydro Boost Water Gel -- Best Lightweight

-For hot-weather rosacea or skin that's on the oilier end of combination, even CeraVe PM can feel heavy.
-Hydro Boost is a pure hyaluronic acid gel -- no occlusives, no oils, just water, glycerin, and HA.
-It absorbs to touch-dry in under 30 seconds and feels like nothing on the skin, which paradoxically prevents the micro-irritation some people get when they feel a product sitting on them.
+For hot-weather rosacea-prone skin or skin that's on the oilier end of combination, even CeraVe PM can feel heavy.
+Hydro Boost is a hyaluronic-acid gel -- no heavy occlusives, no oils, just water, glycerin, and HA.
+It absorbs quickly and feels almost weightless.

 The fragrance-free version is the one to buy -- the original Hydro Boost is lightly scented and not suitable for rosacea-prone skin.